Alikznollet/Godot-Network-Orchestrator/README.md

 To create your own state that can be exchanged you can make a new GDScript file and extend `LinkState`.
 To share it with other Orchestrators in the network you'll add it to the tracked states by calling `orchestrator.game_state.add_state(state)`.
 To correctly work a `LinkState` needs to have the following methods:

 > [!IMPORTANT]
-> If any of below actions are omitted the state exhange will not work.
+> If any of below actions are omitted the state exchange will not work.

 - `to_dict()`: Converts the state to a dictionary that can be sent to others over rpc.
 - `apply_dict(dict)`: Will apply a dictionary created by `to_dict()` by updating the desired fields inside the state with what was in the dictionary.
 This is also required to call `input_tracker.acknowledge_input(dict.ack_input_id)` and then emit the `external_state_change` signal.